kolenaIO/kolena/docs/metrics/bleu.md

 where the i-Gram precision is calculated as:

 $$
-p_i = \frac{\text{Clipped} \text{ count of matching i-grams in machine-generated text}^1}{\text{Total number of i-grams in machine-generated text}}
+p_i = \frac{\text{Clipped} \text{ count of matching i-grams in candidate text}^1}{\text{Total number of i-grams in candidate text}}
 $$

 Below, we explain the significance of the two components in the BLEU formula.
 ??? info "n-Gram Overlap"
     The **n-Gram Overlap** counts the number of 1-grams, 2-grams, 3-grams, and 4-grams of the output text that match the 1-, ..., 4-grams in the reference text — which is analogous to a precision score for the text.
-The 1-gram precision ensures that the correct vocabulary is used, whereas the 4-gram precision ensures that the generated text is coherent.
+The 1-gram precision ensures that the correct vocabulary is used, whereas the 4-gram precision ensures that the candidate text is coherent.
 ??? info "Brevity Penalty"
     The **Brevity Penalty** is also applied to penalize the score for generating sentences that are less in length than the reference text.
-This is due to the fact that the n-Gram Overlap precision tends to give disproportionately high values to generated texts that are very short in length, but contain most of the n-grams in the reference text.
+This is due to the fact that the n-Gram Overlap precision tends to give disproportionately high values to candidate texts that are very short in length, but contain most of the n-grams in the reference text.

 <div class="footnote-content">
     <p style="font-size: smaller;">
-        <sup>1</sup> The <i>clipped count of matching i-grams in machine-generated text</i> is the minimum between the count of i-grams in the machine-generated text and the maximum count of i-grams in any of the reference texts for a given i-gram.
+        <sup>1</sup> The <i>clipped count of matching i-grams in candidate text</i> is the minimum between the count of i-grams in the candidate text and the maximum count of i-grams in any of the reference texts for a given i-gram.
     </p>
 </div>